hkumarrai1/CarrerCheck/README.md

 A powerful, fully offline tool to analyze your resume against job descriptions using ATS-style keyword and semantic matching, NLP section extraction, and live editing.

+---

+**Note:**

+- The screenshot+OCR feature (for extracting job descriptions from screenshots) requires Tesseract OCR and a graphical environment.
+This feature will not work on most cloud platforms (e.g., Streamlit Cloud) due to lack of GUI support.
+All other features work fully offline and on the web.
+- For best compatibility, run locally with Tesseract installed and in your PATH.

+---

 ## Features

 - Parse PDF, DOCX, and TXT resumes and job descriptions